-The Tuition Policy Task Force recognizes that while tuition and fee charges are necessary as a secondary source of funding, the General Assembly has the principal responsibility for funding the University.
+While tuition and fee charges are necessary as a secondary source of funding, the General Assembly has the principal responsibility for funding the University.
 For years in which the General Assembly is able to provide sufficient increased revenues, the need for increases in tuition should not be as great as in years when the General Assembly is not able to provide these revenues.
-Recognizing that the capacity of the General Assembly to fund the University varies from year to year, the Task Force recommends the following adjustments to the maximum 6.5% campus-based tuition increase.
-These adjustments should begin in 2008-09 to allow the campuses time to incorporate them in their annual planning.
+Recognizing that the capacity of the General Assembly to fund the University varies from year to year, the following adjustments are to be applied to the maximum 6.5% campusbased tuition increase.

 - For any year in which the General Assembly provides a specific campus a recurring increase in operating appropriations/FTE that is in excess of 6%, the maximum allowed campus-based percentage tuition increase for that campus in the subsequent year will be reduced by the percentage increase in operating appropriations above 6% (6% is approximately the average annual increase in operating appropriations/FTE since 1972).
-For example, if the General Assembly provides a recurring increase of 7% in operating appropriations (1 % above 6%) for a particular UNC institution, the proposed campus-based tuition increase in the subsequent year could be no more than 5.5% (1 % below 6.5%). - Tuition and fee rates and appropriations/FTE are interdependent as campuses attempt to ensure sufficient resources to meet academic needs of students.
-Current variations in the level of appropriations/FTE among similar UNC institutions are sometimes material.
-During the four-year period covered by this plan, the Board of Governors will seek recurring operating appropriations from the General Assembly to ensure that all constituent institutions have a baseline level of state support for operations.
-This baseline level of support, when combined with tuition receipts set aside for this purpose, would ensure that average faculty salaries on a campus are competitive with those of its approved peers.
-Any campus that meets or exceeds the baseline level of state support would have a goal of keeping tuition and fees at no more than 30% of the total of tuition, fees, and operating appropriations/FTE.

-• It is important to understand that the ceilings on increases proposed in this plan apply to discrete sets of revenues.
+For example, if the General Assembly provides a recurring increase of 7% in operating appropriations (1 % above 6%) for a particular UNC institution, the proposed campus-based tuition increase in the subsequent year could be no more than 5.5% (1 % below 6.5%). - It is important to understand that the ceilings on increases proposed in this plan apply to discrete sets of revenues.
 State appropriations and tuition receipts are the two major revenues within each institution's state budget account, yet they have very different impacts on campus budgets.
 In the following hypothetical example, if appropriations were to increase by 6% and tuition receipts were to increase by 6.5%, the overall budget would increase by 6.08%.
 The respective percentage increases for state appropriations and tuition (6% and 6.5%) should not be misunderstood and construed to be additive.
 If tuition and State appropriations increase by these percentages, and inflation, as measured by HEPI, remains steady at about 5%, the increases will provide campuses with modest new funding for quality maintenance and improvements.